abhishek-kumar-code/Redfish_Public/Specification.md

    "Flavors": [ "Chocolate", "Vanilla", "Mango", "Strawberry", null, null ]
 ```

-A client could issue the following PATCH request to remove `Vanilla`, replace `Strawberry` with `Cherry`, and add 'Coffee' to the array, while leaving the other elements unchanged.
+A client could issue the following PATCH request to remove `Vanilla`, replace `Strawberry` with `Cherry`, and add 'Coffee' and 'Banana' to the array, while leaving the other elements unchanged.

 ```
-  "Flavors": [ {}, null, {}, "Cherry", "Coffee", {} ]
+  "Flavors": [ {}, null, {}, "Cherry", "Coffee", "Banana" ]
 ```

 The resulting array after the PATCH is:

 ```
-  "Flavors": [ "Chocolate", null, "Mango", "Cherry", "Coffee", null ]
+  "Flavors": [ "Chocolate", "Mango", "Cherry", "Coffee", "Banana", null ]
 ```